notchad069/TAD-Software---Assessment-1/README.md

 # TAD - Software tasks

     So, this is the documentation for each tasks that you guys asked to do.
-We'll jump right into
+We'll jump right into it

 ## Task - 1:
     First off, we were supposed to do a github account and also had to install git locally, which i already did.
 So, I went straight into coding the games.